Small Press Traffic

 Camille Roy

 Camille Roy is a writer of fiction, poetry, and plays.
-Her newest fiction collection Honey Mine came out from Nightboat in June 2021.
-Previous books include Sherwood Forest, from Futurepoem, and Cheap Speech, a play from Leroy Chapbooks, as well as Swarm (fiction, from Black Star Series).
-She co-edited Biting The Error: Writers Explore Narrative (Coach House 2005, re-issued 2010).
-Earlier books include The Rosy Medallions (poetry and prose, from Kelsey St. Press) and Cold Heaven (plays, from Leslie Scalapino’s O Books).
-Recent work has been published in Amerarcana and Open Space (SFMOMA blog).
+Her fiction collection Honey Mine was published by Nightboat in 2021.
+Previous works include Sherwood Forest, a book of poetry and prose from Futurepoem, and Cheap Speech, a play from Leroy Chapbooks, as well as Swarm (two novellas, from Black Star Series).
+She co-edited Biting The Error: Writers Explore Narrative, a book of essays by writers on their own experimental prose practices published by Coach House Books.
+Earlier books include The Rosy Medallions from Kelsey St. Press and Cold Heaven from Leslie Scalapino’s O Books.
+Recent work has appeared in Baest #9 (https://www.baestjournal.com/issue-9-list) and The Swan's Rag (Issue 5, Dirty Swan Projects).
+More information can be found at https://www.camilleroy.me/.

 Claudia La Rocco